 Clogged toilets can happen in the best-kept homes, apartments, or condos.
 Busy families can forget someone’s filling up the tub.
 A pipe can freeze during the night and burst before you’re awake.
 From faulty plumbing to a sewage backup, it doesn’t take much to flood the bathroom.

-Before you grab a mop, ask yourself a quick question: Do you know the best way to take care of a flooded bathroom and keep water damage to a minimum?
+Before you grab a mop, ask yourself a quick question: Do you know what to do to take care of a flooded bathroom and keep water damage to a minimum?

 As the leader among Chicago’s flood damage cleanup companies, we know how to tackle this kind of work.
 It’s a big job, and you need to take it one step at a time.
 It’s our goal to help make your next bathroom cleanup project a little easier.